 Breezeway: An accessible breezeway leads from the Portland Audubon House to the Administrative Building terminating in a sitting area with stairs leading down to gravel path.
 Educational Birds are often on view in the accessible breezeway, Interpretive Center, and parking lot.

-Bathroom: The Interpretive Center has one all-user, ADA compliant, single occupancy restroom.
+Bathroom: The Interpretive Center has one all-user, ADA compliant, single occupancy restroom, as well as a women’s restroom with multiple stalls, one of which is ADA compliant.

 Paths around the facility are of varying terrain and lead to steep trails.
 Here are details on our trails to help inform your decision on if these trails are right for you: